aman-abhishek/aman-abhishek.github.io/radio.md

 I write news stories for the show *World View* on [WORT 89.9 FM](https://www.wortfm.org/).
 WORT is a local, community-run, non-profit radio station. *World View* is the oldest news show on WORT, and it features a half-hour round-up of the week’s international news, followed by a 20-30 minute feature, often a speech or in-depth interview.
 It is broadcasted on Sundays, 5 PM CST.

 Below are the recordings of the episodes of *World View* that I have contributed to.
-Although I try to update this list regularly, you can stream the WORT archives [here](http://archive.wortfm.org/), or listen to the station live [here](https://www.wortfm.org/listen-live/).
+Although I try to update this list regularly, you can stream the [WORT archives](http://archive.wortfm.org/), or listen to the station [live](https://www.wortfm.org/listen-live/) on WORT website.

 ----------------------------------------------------------------------------------------